United Biscuits produces McVitie’s Digestives, Jaffa Cakes, Jacob’s cream crackers and Carr’s water biscuits.

 John Lang Macfarlane died in 1912 with a personal estate valued at £284,563.

 Macfarlane Lang was one of the largest manufacturers of biscuits in Britain by 1914.
-A factory in Glasgow covered four acres, and a West London factory covered five acres, employing a total of 2,500 workers.
+The factory in Glasgow covered four acres, and the Fulham site covered five acres, employing a total of 2,500 workers.
 Success was based upon high quality which stemmed from experienced management, skilled labour and strong investment in machinery.

 George William Macfarlane, deputy chairman of Macfarlane Lang, died in 1938 with a personal estate valued at £415,479.